Derecho-Project/cascade/src/service/README.md

 ```
 ___Please note that Root privilege is required.
 And if you are running in a docker environment with out root privilege, you have to do this on the host kernel.___

-Once cascade is built, you will find seven folders named `n0` to `n6` in `<build_dir>/src/service/cfg/`.
+Once cascade is built and installed, you will find seven folders named `n0` to `n6` in `<build_dir>/src/service/cfg/`.
 Each of them contains a configuration file to run a demo service node with localhost IP and RDMA API layer over TCP/IP.
 In the folder, start the node by calling:
 ```
-# ../../cascade_server
+# cascade_server
 ```
 Since the demo service requires six nodes to start running, let's start the server nodes in `n0`, `n1`, ..., `n5` and leave `n6` for the client by calling
 ```
-# ../../cascade_client
+# cascade_client
 ```
 Once the client connnects to the service, it is going to show prompt for command.
 ```